Alojzy Ehrlich: Early years

 In the early 1930s, Ehrlich, who spoke eight languages, moved to France, but remained loyal to Poland and represented his native land in subsequent tournaments.

 Record-breaking exchange

 During the 1936 World Table Tennis Championships, which took place in Prague, Ehrlich became famous after a record-breaking one-point exchange with Romanian player Paneth Farkas.
 The exchange lasted two hours and 12 minutes; after 70 minutes the score was 0-0.
+It is still the longest competitive point in a match in table tennis history to date, despite there being later non-competitive rally.
 Both players suffered, but neither wanted to give up.
 Altogether, the ball crossed the net more than 12,000 times.
 After two hours, Farkas' arm began to freeze, and he lost the first point.
 The referee, Gábor Diner, had to be replaced during the match, because his neck was so sore.

-World War II and late years
+During the Holocaust

-During World War II, Ehrlich was caught by the Germans and was sent to Auschwitz.
+During the Holocaust, Ehrlich was captured by the Germans and was sent to Auschwitz.
 He spent four years there and later at Dachau, and was saved from the gas chamber because the Nazis recognised him as a world champion.
+The Nazis assigned him the task of disposing of bombs.

+Marty Reisman claimed to have heard a story that while Ehrlich was in Auschwitz, he came across beehives and secretly smeared the honey across his chest so other prisoners would be able to lick it off his chest and not starve to death.